Joseph Estrada: Marriage and family

 Due to Estrada's extramarital affair with actress Guia Gomez, Loi separated from Estrada and moved to the United States with their children for 18 years, with Estrada later stating that he "acted like a single man" during their separation.
 Estrada and Loi were seen reunited again when he ran for senator in 1987.

 Extramarital affairs

 Estrada has eight children from several extramarital relationships.

-Estrada had a child with Guia Gomez named Joseph Victor "JV" Ejercito, who would later become mayor of San Juan.
+Estrada had a child with former actress Guia Gomez named Joseph Victor "JV" Ejercito, who would later become mayor of San Juan.
 He had two children with former actress Peachy Osorio, named Joel/Jojo and Teresita/Tetchie.
 He fathered a son named Jason with a former air hostess known only as Larena.

 Estrada also had three children with former actress Laarni Enriquez: Jerika, Jacob, and actor Jake Ejercito, as well as one child with Joy Melendrez: Jose Mari.

 Other relatives

 Several of Ejercito's relatives became prominent figures in politics and show business.